35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Plot 18's lost social rented and shared ownership homes

+NHG's planning permission requires that 50% of the housing should be affordable and that 75% of the affordable should be social rent.
+The percentages are calculated from the number of habitable rooms (living room, bedroom, kitchen).
+On this basis, 179 hbrms should be affordable and 134 of these should be social rent;

+The 82 habitable rooms that have been delivered are all social rent less than half the affordable housing required.

+  It equates 27 social rented homes, and seventeen fewer than the 44 required, if all were one-bed flats

-The Strategy only gives the figures for affordable housing as habitable rooms (living room, bedroom, kitchen).
-The planning permission requires that half the habitable rooms should be affordable and 75% of these should be social rent.
-This works out as 179 hbrms as affordable, 134 of which should be social rent; in terms of units this would work out as about  60 affordable units, if they were one-bed flats, of which about 44 should be social rent.
-The 82 habitable rooms that have been delivered, all social rent less than half the affordable housing required.
-It equates 27 social rented homes, and seventeen fewer than the 44 required, if all were one-bed flats (CHECK; DOES THIS TAKE ACCOUNT OF 17/AP/3846 AND 17/AP/3885?
-SEE PARA 2.9 DAS 23/AP/2603?
-Does 'as approved' mean 'before amended' ?
-See 4.5 DAS).
+in terms of units this would work out as about  60 affordable units, if they were one-bed flats, of which about 44 should be social rent.

 [NHG's Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf) justifies these affordable housing shortfalls on the grounds that the First Development Site (FDS) has an *'overprovision'* of affordable housing and that taken together the two sites will have be 60.9% affordable housing.
 The Strategy neglects to add that the great majority of the affordable housing on the FDS is being provided by Southwark Council, not NHG.
 Southwark Council [took over FDS 'A' and FDS 'B' in 2022](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/), with great fanfare, and is providing 581 council homes at a cost of over £200m.
 Under the deal NHG retained FDS 'C', which will have 190 free-market units, 75 shared ownership and **just 56 social rented homes** (CHECK; ref DAS 22/AP/1063).